 - Demonstrate critical analysis of Hawaiian literature and an understanding of the significance of secondary sources in Hawaiian topics.

-- Demonstrate critical thoughts and synthesis through the development of a research proposal and the completion of their thesis or practicum project (Plan A or Plan B).
+- Demonstrate critical thought and synthesis through the development of a research proposal and the completion of their thesis or practicum project (Plan A or Plan B).

 - HWST 107 Hawai’i: Center of the Pacific

 - HWST 342 Chiefs of Post-Contact Hawai’i

 - HWST 343 Myths of Hawaiian History or HWST 390 Issues in Modern Hawai’i or HWST 490 Senior Seminar in Hawaiian Studies

 Applicants to the MA program must have satisfactorily completed HAW 302 or the equivalent at the time of entry.
 Any remaining prerequisite coursework that was not completed prior to admission must be completed within the first year.
 Courses in directed research/reading (e.g. HWST 499/699) are not to be used to make up any prerequisite courses.

 Students must complete a total of 33 credits (not to include prerequisites) of which 18 credits must be at the 600 level or higher and have completed or tested out of HAW 402.
 Students are required to complete, within the program, four HWST core courses (12 credits), two HWST area of concentration courses (6 credits), and a HWST thesis research or practicum research course (6 credits).
 The remaining (9 credits) may be made up of elective coursework.
 Students must receive a grade of B- or better in ALL courses counted toward their MA in Hawaiian Studies degree.